 When used with a UID compatible motherboard, the UID button is used to turn on or off the blue light function of the LED.
-This is built into the front side of the UID button and at the rear end of each motherboard node, for those motherboards which support it.
-Once the blue light is activated, the unit can be easily located in very large racks and server banks.
+This light is displayed in the front as part of the UID button and with a separate LED at the rear of the node.
+The light helps locate the node in large racks and server banks.

-3-3 Control Panel I FDs
+3-3 Control Panel LEDs